 * To encourage workers to stay with a company for a long time Australia has adopted Long Service Leave.
 After 10 years of employment with one employer, you start to accrue an extra week of holiday every year!

 The pension’s scheme in Australia is called Superannuation.
 Generally, employers have to put around 9% of your salary into a fund of your choice.
-You can also add into the fund yourself.
+You can also add to the fund yourself.
 The Australian Taxation Office has more information about the funds you can choose.